camaraproject/Commonalities/documentation/API-design-guidelines.md

 - Adding a new endpoint
 - Adding new operations on a resource (`PUT`, `POST`, ...).
 - Adding optional input parameters to requests on existing resources.
 For example, adding a new filter parameter in a GET on a collection of resources.
-- Changing an input parameter from reqmandatory to optional.
+- Changing an input parameter from mandatory to optional.
 For example: when creating a resource, a property of said resource that was previously mandatory becomes optional.
 - Adding new properties in the representation of a resource returned by the server.
 For example, adding a new age field to a Person resource, which originally was made up of nationality and name.

 Breaking changes to an API that **DO** affect consumers: